 Pictured Rocks National Lakeshore

-America’s first National Lakeshore, Pictured Rocks, is located less than an hour west of Marquette.
+America’s first National Lakeshore, Pictured Rocks, is located less than an hour east of Marquette.
 Explore pristine beaches, 100 miles of trails, flowing waterfalls, and towering sandstone cliffs.
 Serene woodlands and emerald water creates a peaceful escape.
 The park offers a range of accessible trails and campsites.

 Fill up your tank and check out Michigan’s largest freshwater spring in Manistique—an 88-mile drive worth the trip.
 Though the legends surrounding Kitch-iti-kipi are many, one thing is for certain, you’ll find peaceful surroundings here.
 Hop aboard the self-operated observation raft to access vantage points.
 Look for clouds of sand kept in constant motion by the bubbling spring and fat trout swimming through the crystal waters below.